Anthony DiNozzo: Special Agent Caitlin Todd

-Tony's relationship with Kate could be depicted as either like sibling rivals, but also could be romantic too.
-Series creator Don Bellisario said that if Kate hadn't died, she and Tony would have embarked on a relationship at one point during the series.
-They constantly compete, and Kate is often critical of Tony's attitude towards women and his disrespect for personal boundaries.
+Tony's relationship with Kate is depicted as a sibling rivalry.
+Kate is often critical of Tony's attitude towards women and his disrespect for personal boundaries.
 In one episode, Tony sneaks into the bathroom while Kate was having a shower, to brush his teeth, which infuriates her.
 In "Bikini Wax", he threatens to expose a picture of Kate during a wet t-shirt contest.
 In the episode "Pop Life" they seek counseling for their bickering.

 Tony buys flowers as a peace offering after annoying her in the episode "Vanished" and shows concern for her in "Left For Dead" and "Bête Noire", when she is held hostage by Ari.
 In the episode "The Bone Yard", Tony pretends to be Kate's lover.
 He appears close to jealousy when Kate accepts a date with the victim's brother in "Black Water".
 In "My Other Left Foot", Tony is obsessed by the idea of Kate having a tattoo and tries to ascertain its location.
-In extras seen on the season two DVD box set, the producers state that it was intended for there to be a relationship between these two characters.
+The producers state that it was intended for there to be a relationship between these two characters, and the series creator Don Bellisario said that if Kate hadn't died, she and Tony would have embarked on a relationship at one point during the series.
 In the episode "SWAK", after Kate is found uninfected, she continues to stay with Tony, lying about her condition to him even though she knows that the risk of infection is still imminent.
 She is devastated as he seemed about to die, and relieved as he survives.

 Kate's death would have a serious impact on Tony, which along with other events make Tony "grow up" during the following seasons.
 As shown in the episodes "Kill Ari 1 & 2", the team struggles to deal with the shooting, culminating in a scene in which Tony and McGee mourn over the dead body of their deceased colleague in Ducky's autopsy room.
 After Kate's death, like the other characters, DiNozzo also has a vision of her postmortem.
 Typical to Tony's chauvinistic personality, Kate appears in the Catholic schoolgirl uniform that he had been asking about in the episode "Bikini Wax".
 After telling him that she always knew what he was thinking, she realizes that she is wearing the uniform and quickly berates him.
 This "sexual fantasy" is portrayed after Tony offers to go back out in the pouring rain to find the bullet that killed Kate.

-In the season ten episode, "You Better Watch Out", Tony is shown to have a goldfish named Kate, whom he teases like his former partner (telling the fish she's "getting fat"), despite clearly doting on it.